Alcove Bathtub | Tub with Skirt & Tile Flange

 Drop-in Rectangle Bath Installed in an Alcove

-All the pictures and descriptions we have shown so far are of an alcove with floor to ceiling walls.
+All the pictures and descriptions we have shown so far are of a tub with floor to ceiling walls.
 We wanted to show another example.
 1 wall & 2 knee-walls surround this bathtub, an open concept but, it is still considered an alcove installation.

 1 wall, 2 knee-walls surround this bathtub